JayMat96/JayMat96.github.io/Case Study: Heroku.md

 ## Development Environment

-  Heroku ChatOps and the Review App tools would work well in the Developemt environment.
+  Heroku CI, Heroku ChatOps and the Review App tools would work well in the Developemt environment.
 Heroku ChatOps lets developers communictate with each other over any changes made.
 Review Apps lets the developers test any changes before adding them to the master build.
+Heroku CI runs the program quickly to make sure it is working properly.

 ## QA Environment